BerkaySoylu/Incident-Responder-Interview-Questions/README.md

 An event is any observable occurrence in a system or network, while an incident is an event that has a negative impact on the confidentiality, integrity, or availability of information or IT services.

+### Define the term "indicators of compromise" (IOCs) and explain how they are used in incident response.

+Indicators of compromise (IOCs) are artifacts or behaviors that indicate the presence of a security incident or compromise.
+They can include IP addresses, domain names, file hashes, registry keys, and patterns of network traffic.
+IOCs are used to detect, investigate, and remediate security incidents.

+### What are Indicators of Attack (IOAs) in incident response, and how do they differ from Indicators of Compromise (IOCs)?

+Indicators of Attack (IOAs) are behavioral patterns or forensic artifacts observed within an organization's network or systems that suggest the presence of an active cyberattack.
+These indicators focus on detecting the tactics, techniques, and procedures (TTPs) used by attackers during different stages of an attack.
+Unlike Indicators of Compromise (IOCs), which are based on known patterns of malicious activity, IOAs provide insights into ongoing or potential attacks based on observed behaviors rather than predefined signatures or patterns.
+While IOCs are reactive and often indicate that a compromise has already occurred, IOAs enable proactive threat detection and response by identifying suspicious activities indicative of an attack in progress.

 ### What is the difference between an indicator of compromise (IOC) and a signature in the context of cybersecurity?

 An indicator of compromise (IOC) is any observable evidence or artifact that may indicate an ongoing or past security incident, such as suspicious network traffic patterns, unauthorized file modifications, or unusual system behavior.
 A signature is a specific pattern or characteristic associated with a known threat or vulnerability that can be used to detect and block malicious activity, often implemented in intrusion detection and prevention systems (IDS/IPS).